Library War Service: Camp libraries

 At the height of the war, nearly every YMCA, Knights of Columbus, Young Men's Hebrew Association and base hospital at a barracks was used as distribution point for War Service books, and nearly every book was in constant use.
 Books and periodicals were minimally cataloged and camp librarians were either volunteers or were paid a small annual salary of around $1,200.
+With the Army and Navy being made up of "about every nationality on Earth", camp libraries contained books in dozens of languages including Spanish, French, Italian, Yiddish, Chinese, and Russian.

 The Library War Service continued their work overseas, as well.
 On August 29, 1918, the American Library in Paris or Paris Library opened with the aim of collecting a large volume of technical handbooks and textbooks to distribute to the American Expeditionary Force and other books to distribute to the English-speaking residents of France.
 Over the next year, the library acquired approximately 15,000 volumes, circulating around 4,500 volumes each month.
 Most of the volumes related to American history, economics, sociology, and technology.
 Around the same time, Burton Stevenson, the American Library Association representative to Europe, established a books-by-mail program.
 Librarians could send books through the army postal service to units and troops.
 This service was extremely popular with the AEF.
 In the six months between January and July 1919, the Library War Service-run Paris Library’s mailing department circulated over 30,000 books just to individual soldiers (ninety percent of whom requested the library’s nonfiction volumes) and four times that amount in bulk mail orders to whole units.
 Sometimes requests for books went over 2,000 a day.

 The YMCA also distributed nearly as many books to soldiers as did the Library War Service, but the Library War Service collections were considered more diversified and did hold as many duplicate copies as did the YMCA collection.
 In addition, many YMCA books were sold to troops whereas all Library War Service books were free.